646e62/legal-citation-parser/README.md

 - **Court name.** The human readable court level.
 - **Court level.** The relative level of the court.
 - **CanLII URL.** The decision's URL on canlii.org
+- **URL verified.** Verifies whether the CanLII URL returns a 200 status code.
+- **Error.** Records errors and other alerts encountered during the parsing process.

 ### CanLII API